jimktrains/mulic/README.md

     ADD r31, r30
     OUT PORTC, r31

 I still need to get macros (think delayed execution as in an if statement) working, as right now I assume each branch will execute.
 I also need list support (it is LISP afterall).
+Also, I need to be able to define lambdas and byte arrays.
+It's a work in progress.